bryfry/swas/README.md

 ##Challenge Overview

 Below are a copy of the challange details from TopCoder's Go Learning Challenge - Simple Web-API Server.

-See [contest page](http://www.topcoder.com/challenge-details/30046011/?type=develop) for more info.
+See the [contest page](http://www.topcoder.com/challenge-details/30046011/?type=develop) for more info.

 Welcome to the simple web API server challenge !